ttweekopi-hub/student-score-prediction-aiap/README.md

 ```
 ### Option B: Step-by-Step Execution (For Custom Experimentation)

 This is the alternative execution option for running the pipeline.
-It is highly configurable (unlike the one-click automated option which runs just our best recommended Random Forest model) and supports execution with different machine learning algorithms and parameters using a combination of a configuration file (`config.json`) and command-line interface (CLI) parameter overrides.
+It is highly configurable (unlike the one-click automated option which runs just our best recommended Random Forest model) and supports execution with different machine learning algorithms and parameters using a combination of a configuration file (`config.json`) and command-line interface (CLI) parameter overrides.<br>

-**Ensure you have the *score.db* file downloaded and placed in the data/ folder before starting.**<br>
+Run all terminal commands from the root folder of the cloned repository.

 ### 3.1.
 Install Dependencies:<br>
     pip install -r requirements.txt